 spinning arms are powered by two 1250-horsepower motors and produce

 forces up to 30g (30 times the force of gravity or 15 times the force you feel on a typical

 roller coaster).
-Photo by courtesy of NASA Goddard Space Flight Center and Great Images in NASA.
+Photo by courtesy of NASA Goddard Space Flight Center and NASA on the Commons.

 Spin things at high speeds and you build up big forces very quickly.
 You'll have seen